Introduction

 Solution

-feature that can solve this problems has been added.
+As I just mentioned, since Istio v1.12, EXIT_ON_ZERO_ACTIVE_CONNECTIONS feature that can solve this problems has been added.

 1.12 Change Notes would help.
-You can also refer to pilot-agent
+You can also refer to pilot-agent command documents.

-and it’s just a draining duration of envoy proxy which I said from above.
+Additionally, there also is MINIMUM_DRAIN_DURATION and it’s just a draining duration of envoy proxy which I said from above.

-, envoy proxy would terminates after MINIMUM_DRAIN_DURATION
+If I don’t enable EXIT_ON_ZERO_ACTIVE_CONNECTIONS, envoy proxy would terminates after MINIMUM_DRAIN_DURATION.

 But, I can force envoy proxy to wait all the existing connection completes before its termination.
 In this case, I can prevent errors which happens because envoy terminates too early to complete the requests.